JaroslavUrbann/CTU_FIT/README.md

 </tr>
 <tr align="center">
   <td colspan=7 style="white-space:pre-wrap; word-wrap:break-word">
   I'd say you probably want Hunka or Matoušek for labs.
+If you go to Hunka's proseminar at the end of the day, there will be fewer people so you'll have a more discussion-based lecture.

   If you want a good grade, then you just have to learn SQL and relational algebra a little bit sooner then others.
   Then for the final exam, you also need a little bit of theory, but it's quite trivial.